 A 20% sibling discount is applied to each additional sibling attending the 10–15 year-old programs of Adventure Camp.
 This discount will only be applied if noted on the application form.
 The sibling discount does not apply to the oldest sibling or to Adirondack Leadership Program participants.
 Additional questions about discounts can be forwarded to the camp registrar at AdventureCampgordon.edu

 The Adventure Camp provides mountain bikes for every camper.
-If a camper has his or her own mountain bike, they can bring it to camp and use it instead of the camp bikes.
-Helmets are provided, but we encourage campers to bring their own helmets.
+If a camper has his or her own mountain bike (provided it's properly-sized and in good working condition), we recommend that they bring it to camp and use it instead of a camp bike.
+Helmets are provided, but we encourage campers to bring their own helmets as well.

 The Adventure Camp celebration is inside and runs from 5 p.m.–6 p.m. on Fridays.
 Parents, siblings, and campers are invited to attend this all-camp celebration which includes camper group skits and a slideshow.